Managing Form Submissions in Central¶

 - The OData connector allows you connect a live representation of the data to OData-capable tools like Microsoft Excel, Microsoft Power BI, Tableau, SAP, and others.
 This option has some advantages: the data is transferred more richly to maintain more data format information, and the feed is always live, meaning any analysis or reports you perform in your tool over an OData connection can be easily refreshed as more submissions come in.

-When the table has been filtered by submission author or date, that filter also applies to the downloads.
+When the rows of the table have been filtered in any way, that filter also applies to the downloads.
 This makes it possible to download partial sections of your data at once.

 Learn more about these options below: